EvgenPol/Resume/cv.md

   I wish became a iOS developer, and I learned swift and Objective - C for this.
   Why I began wished?
 Because I dream to relocate another country, and a programming attracts me.
 But I dont have a job's experience.

-- # This is my scills:
+- # This is my skills:
   Swift, Objective-C, UIkit, Core Graphics, Core Animation, GitHub.

 - # My projects: